-The Board of Directors and Shareholders Infosys Technologies Limited
+The Board of Directors and Shareholders Infosys Limited (formerly Infosys Technologies Limited)

-We have reviewed the accompanying consolidated balance sheets of Infosys Technologies Limited ("the Company") and subsidiaries as of December 31, 2010 and March 31, 2010, the related consolidated statements of comprehensive income for the three months and nine months ended December 31, 2010 and 2009, the related consolidated statements of changes in equity and cash flows for the nine months ended December 31, 2010 and 2009, and a summary of significant accounting policies and other explanatory notes.
+We have reviewed the accompanying consolidated balance sheets of Infosys Limited ("the Company") and subsidiaries as of June 30, 2011 and March 31, 2011, the related consolidated statements of comprehensive income, changes in equity and cash flows for the three months ended June 30, 2011 and 2010, and a summary of significant accounting policies and other explanatory notes.
 These consolidated interim financial statements are the responsibility of the Company's management.